 Looking back, it turns out that there was just a lot more to say about those topics than when I quickly recorded the first versions of 1.5 and 2 hours, and those courses were unsatisfying content for the student, that did not cover the topic in the necessary depth.

-The second versions of the courses were approximately 5h40m and 6h30m, so much larger courses, but still way below 10 hours.
+The second versions of the courses were approximately 5 hours 40 minutes and 6 hours 30 minutes, so much larger courses, but still way below 10 hours.

 These niche courses took me just a couple of weeks total to produce, and did way better in terms of sales and reviews.

 But I've bought courses of 4 hours that I felt extremely satisfied with, so I don't think that 5 or 6 hours is a requirement.

 On the other hand, I never bought 2 hours courses that I felt satisfied with as a student.

 So my advice, based on my experience as a course creator and as a student, is to create a course that is at least 4 or 5 hours long.

 Because less than that and you are probably creating unsatisfying content, without realizing it.

 I've recorded other courses well above 5 hours, in the range of 7 hours to 9 hours, and those also did well, but after 4 to 5 hours the course length seems to be uncorrelated with commercial success.

 For that, other factors are much more important, like for example the popularity of the sub-topic.